 Check it out: Bendigo Neighbourhood Stories

-Whilst some customers will search and travel for events, others may be dependent on location and proximity to their home, work or even public transport.
+While some customers will travel for events, others may be dependent on location and proximity to their home, work or even public transport.

 Northern Grampians Shire Council has collated their municipality’s event information in an interactive online map that shows the location of events.
 Click on an icon in the map and event details are shown, such as topic, time, dates, contact number and a link to the organiser’s website.